chrisguida/smaug/README.md

 smaug_brpc_user=<bitcoind rpc user>
 smaug_brpc_pass=<bitcoind rpc password>
 ```

+If you installed using `nix build`, you can grab the path to the binary from the nix store (`realpath <smaug source dir>/result/bin/smaug`) and then put `plugin=/nix/store/yhxflpqsqz2hwf0m444r7xsiv88g53yd-smaug-0.1.0/bin/smaug` (your hash will vary, this one probably won't work) into your configuration.nix in the `extraConfig` attribute of your CLN service config.
+Or, you can start it dynamically as detailed below.

 ## Usage
 Smaug has a pretty intuitive command line interface which utilizes the very nice `clap` crate: